coxmediagroup/developer-3-skills-test/comments/comments.md

 #### c023
 This is for the POC only.
 A designer should weigh in on where these elements should be placed for mobile.

+#### c024
+This is for the POC only.
+Since comps were not provide for widths below 992px and we have columns in *New Right Row* wrapping, a designer should review.